 Many economists have proposed raising the inflation target to reduce the probability of hitting the zero lower bound.
 It is believed that raising the inflation target will not affect the equilibrium real rate.
 I demonstrate that once we incorporate agent heterogeneity into a standard New Keynesian model, raising the inflation target will lower the equilibrium real rate.
-In a calibrated model, I find that a rise in the inflation target of 2p.p. generates a fall of between [0.1]p.p. and [0.8]p.p. in the equilibrium real rate.
+In a calibrated model, I find that a rise in the inflation target of 2p.p. lowers the equilibrium real rate by 0.38 percentage points in my baseline calibration.
 This implies that a rise in the inflation target will raise the average nominal interest rate by less than 2p.p. and thus reduce the probability of hitting the effective lower bound by less than expected.